EmilePapillon/CarND-Advanced-Lane-Lines/README.md

 ## [Rubric](https://review.udacity.com/#!/rubrics/571/view) Points

-### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

-### Writeup / README

-#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+### Lane marking detection using sliding windows.

 ### Camera Calibration

-#### 1. Briefly state how you computed the camera matrix and distortion coefficients.
-Provide an example of a distortion corrected calibration image.
+#### 1. First, compute the camera matrix and distortion coefficients.
+Use the result to generate a distortion corrected calibration image.

 The code for this step is contained in the second code cell of the Jupyter notebook located in "./Lane_Marking_Tracker.ipynb".
 The function calibrate(calibration_images_path='camera_cal/cal*.jpg') takes in as argument a string containing the glob wildcard to the calubration data.
 It returns the matrix mtx and the object dist to use with openCV's cv2.undistort() function to get the undistorted image.